vackosar/vackosar.github.io/_posts/2024-02-11-Bellman-Update-and-Synthetic-Data-in-Q-Transformer.md

 )
 ```

+We can see this decomposition in the Example 3.
+We can also see, how Backward Induction solves the equation.

+Notice the **best** next state, which is determined by maximizing the total value.
+We use maximum function here, which makes Bellman Equation non-linear.

 ## Bellman Update
-We can explore states and actions and remember the total path reward through that action.
+We can explore paths through states and actions and estimate minimal value as the total path reward starting from that state.
 Every time we find a better path, we can use the Bellman equation above to update the state value.
 This we iterate until we learn the best decision for every starting state.

-From above we can see that we can apply the principle of optimality above as an update rule to refine our decision-making,
+From above, we can see that we can apply the principle of optimality above as an update rule to refine our decision-making, based on the trajectories we explored.
-and this we do with Bellman Update in Value Iteration method.
+We do this with Bellman Update.

-We brute-force exhaustively explore all actions at all states across all paths,
-and update corresponding value function values with the action that leads along the path that leads to the highest reward.
+We explore a different path or different action state and update corresponding value function with the action that leads along the path that leads to the highest reward.

-Since we are brute-forcing the solution evaluating everything without any model of the environment,
+In many scenarios we will over time get to (converge) to the accurate value function.

-we can describe the value function as an array or python dictionary:
+Since we are storing values for each state, we represent the value function as an array or python dictionary:

 ```
-# Bellman Equation
+# Bellman Update
-value[current_state] == (
+value[current_state] = (
   reward[current_state, the_best_action]
   + discount * value[the_best_next_state]
 )
 ```

+## Value-iteration Method

+Value-iteration method can be high-level described as:
+1. Determine or estimate initial each state value and action rewards.
+2. Based on the current value estimates, select optimal action in each state.
+3. Update the value of each state locally consistent with Bellman Update.
+4. Go to step 2.

+There is also, Policy-iteration method.

 ## Q-function
 Instead of a **value function**, it is easier to work with a **Q-function**: